McNamara's status for Iowa opener up in the air

 The transfer from Michigan said Tuesday he’s feeling better from the soft tissue leg muscle injury he suffered in the Hawkeyes’ scrimmage on Aug.
 12. The injury was not to the knee McNamara had surgically repaired last season.

 McNamara, who went 13-3 in 16 starts at Michigan, hopes to start Saturday in Iowa’s season opener at Kinnick Stadium against Utah State, but the decision ultimately is out of his hands.
-The Hawkeyes play at Ames against Iowa State Sept.
-9.
+The Hawkeyes play Sept.
+9 at Ames against Iowa State.

 If McNamara can’t go, Wisconsin transfer Deacon Hill will start.
 Joe Labas, who started the Music City Bowl win over Kentucky to end last season, is third on the depth chart after dealing with a soft tissue injury over the summer.